- We believe that schools, acting with parent permission, should determine whether any student data is collected and maintain control over that data.

 - Teachers can monitor student accounts and student work.

-- Students cannot privately communicate with each other.
+- Students cannot privately communicate with other students outside their school.

 - Parents can access their child's account at anytime.